View Cancer Clinical Trials

 - Chest CT scan, or PET/CT scan within 42 calendar days prior to registration to rule out metastatic disease;

-- CT scan, MRI, or PET/CT scan of the tumor site and neck nodes within 42 calendar days prior to registration;
+- Contrast enhanced CT scan or MRI, or PET/CT scan of the tumor site and neck nodes within 42 calendar days prior to registration;

 - EKG and ECHO or MUGA scan within 84 calendar days prior to registration;